ZviRosenfeld/GeneticAlgorithmEngine/README.md

 ### IPopulationRenwalManagers
 [PopulationRenwalManagers](https://github.com/ZviRosenfeld/GeneticAlgorithmEngine/blob/master/GeneticAlgorithm/Interfaces/IPopulationRenwalManager.cs) will tell the engine to renew a certain percentage of the population if some condition is met.
-PopulationRenwalManagers can be added using the GeneticSearchEngineBuilder.AddPopulationRenwalManager(IPopulationRenwalManager manager) method.
 You can create your own managers by implementing the IPopulationRenwalManager class, or use one of the existing managers.
 Note that there is no limit to the number of PopulationRenwalManagers you can add to your search engine.